blackpuppy/docs/en/development/configuration.rst

     strings.
 Asset.timestamp
-    Appends a timestamp which is last modified time of the particular file at the end of asset files urls (CSS, JavaScript, Image) when using proper helpers.
+    Appends a timestamp which is last modified time of the particular file at the end of asset files URLs (CSS, JavaScript, Image) when using proper helpers.
     Valid values:
-    (bool) false - Doesn't do anything (default) (bool) true - Appends the timestamp when debug > 0 (string) 'force' - Appends the timestamp when debug >= 0 Acl.classname, Acl.database
+    (boolean) false - Doesn't do anything (default) (boolean) true - Appends the timestamp when debug > 0 (string) 'force' - Appends the timestamp when debug >= 0 Acl.classname, Acl.database
-    Constants used for CakePHP’s Access Control List functionality.
+    Constants used for CakePHP's Access Control List functionality.
 See the Access Control Lists chapter for more information.

 .. note::
-    Cache configuration is also found in core.php — We’ll be covering that later on, so stay tuned.
+    Cache configuration is also found in core.php — We'll be covering that later on, so stay tuned.

 The :php:class:`Configure` class can be used to read and write core